acopestake/academicwebsite/content/workingpaper/CryptoFinance/index.md

 publication:
 publication_short:

-abstract: This paper studies variation in crypto markets globally, their interaction with equity markets, and their response to US monetary policy.
-We first identify a single “crypto factor” that explains 80% of variation in crypto prices.
-Second, we show that the increasing correlation between crypto and global equity markets can be explained by the entry of institutional investors into crypto markets.
-Third, we find that a monetary contraction reduces the crypto factor, and by substantially more than for global equities, possibly due to the increased cost of leverage reducing the risk appetite of the marginal investor.
-We formalize our findings in a model with heterogeneous agents and time-varying aggregate effective risk aversion.
+abstract: We study the role of institutional investors in crypto markets and in the transmission of US monetary policy.
+We find that the participation of institutional investors in crypto markets drives the correlation between crypto and global equity markets, as large investors holding both types of assets create a direct link between the two.
+We also document that US monetary policy significantly affects the crypto cycle, but only when the participation of institutional investors is high enough.
+Finally, we show that a heterogeneous-agent model with time-varying aggregate risk aversion can rationalize our empirical findings.

 tags: []